Why you should try wild camping

 Like any camping trip, you will have some hits and misses with where you stay.

-You’ll soon learn important things, like what an ants’ nest looks like and why they should be avoided, why it’s worth checking what lies beneath the leaves you were thinking of resting on and importance of avoiding camping too close to countryside car parks if you want a lie in (who knew dog walkers got up so early?) – but these are life lessons and part of the adventure.
+You’ll soon learn important things, like what an ants’ nest looks like and why they should be avoided, why it’s worth checking what lies beneath the leaves you were thinking of resting on and the importance of avoiding camping too close to countryside car parks if you want a lie in (who knew dog walkers got up so early?) – but these are life lessons and part of the adventure.

 Once you’ve got over those hurdles, you’ll start to be able to appreciate the solitude that comes from being in the middle of a wood, on top of a hill or tucked away in the corner of a field.

-Combining your wild camping experience with a bike and it’s even better – particularly if you’re looking for mid-week adventures, rather than epic holidays.
+Combine your wild camping experience with a bike and it’s even better – particularly if you’re looking for mid-week adventures, rather than epic holidays.
 You can travel further than if you were walking, which means you’re less likely to encounter other people as you’re breaking camp in the morning – or during the night.

 Since January this year, I’ve spent at least one night a month outdoors.
 While some of these nights have seen me resting beneath the stars above Cape Wrath or Italy, most nights out have been closer to home in Surrey.